Search

 • Heavy bleeding (may require a D&C)

-• Mifepristone also inhibits contraction of uterine blood vessels, predisposing to hemorrhage with possible transfusion needed.
+• Mifepristone also inhibits contraction of uterine blood vessels, predisposing a woman to hemorrhage with possible transfusion needed.

 • Allergic reaction